Limited Company Guide

 Frequently asked questions

-No. The right salary depends on company profit level, the applicable corporation tax rate, the director's personal tax position, other income sources and non-tax considerations such as income evidence for mortgages.
+No. The right salary depends on company profit level, the applicable corporation tax rate, your personal tax position, other income sources and non-tax factors like mortgage income evidence.

 Yes, above £5,000.
 Employer NI at 15% applies to salary above the secondary threshold of £5,000.
 A salary of £12,570 creates employer NI of approximately £1,139.

-Salary of at least £6,396 (the lower earnings limit for 2026/27) qualifies as a contributory year for State Pension purposes, even if no NI is actually paid.
-This is worth bearing in mind when setting a very low salary.
+A salary of at least £6,396 (the lower earnings limit for 2026/27) qualifies as a contributory year for State Pension purposes, even if no NI is actually paid.
+Worth bearing in mind when setting a very low salary.

 Rarely.
-At higher extraction levels, salary is usually less efficient than a combination of salary and dividends because dividends are not subject to National Insurance and attract lower dividend tax rates than income tax above the basic rate threshold.
+At higher extraction levels, salary is less efficient than salary plus dividends because dividends carry no NI and attract lower tax rates than income tax above the basic rate threshold.